 For a standard 750ml champagne bottle, you should get 5 glasses of 150ml wine measure.
 However, that said, champagne flutes generally hold less so generally estimate between 5-6 glasses and you will be somewhere close.

-If you are looking to order champagne for a wedding, party or celebtration and need to calculate how many bottles you would need for 150 guests for example.
+If you are looking to order champagne for a wedding, party or celebration and need to calculate how many bottles you would need for 150 guests for example.
 Simply divide the number of guests by 5, so for 150 guests divide by 5 equals 30 bottles of champagne for at least 1 glass of champagne each.

 As champagne generally comes in cases of 6 bottles, you would order 5 cases of champagne.
-You can order case of champagne from our online shop for next day delivery in the UK or we can also deliver to anywhere in Europe.
+You can order cases of champagne from our online shop for next day delivery in the UK or we can also deliver to anywhere in Europe.

 Of course this estimate of 5-6 is for a standard 750ml bottle but champagne comes in many different sizes of bottles and here is an approximate guide to the number of glasses you will get from each.